comeul/centova-digester/README.md

     ],
 ```

-And add the package as a dependency in the `composer.json` file like so:
+Then you should add the package as a dependency in the `composer.json` file like so:

 ```json
 "comeul/centova-digester": "dev-master@dev"
 ```

-The package might run without Laravel, but it's not sure, as it's intended to be used within a Laravel Install.

-Note that you shuld also install the [Laravel-Excel](https://github.com/Maatwebsite/Laravel-Excel) package to your Laravel installation for it to work fine.
+You will also have to install the  [Laravel-Excel](https://github.com/Maatwebsite/Laravel-Excel) for this package to work properly.

-This package is not sexy, there is no test, this was a quick fix to an internal demand.

 ## Usage